 While men’s 1940s business attire moved toward formality, casual style went the opposite way.
 Ease and comfort blended the lighter business suit style with sports wear established in the previous decades.
-This merging resulted in sports coats instead of business suits, relaxed button up shirts in new colors and knitwear that exploded in popularity during this decade.
-1940s men’s casual clothing looks formal to us today, yet many of our modern favorites took root during this time, such as denim jeans, T-shirts and Hawaiian shirts.
+This merging resulted in sports coats instead of business suits, relaxed button up shirts in new colors, and an explosion of popularity in knitwear during this decade.
+1940s men’s casual clothing looks formal to us today, yet many of our modern favorites took root during this time, such as denim jeans, T-shirts, and Hawaiian shirts.
 Without these inventions, where would our style be today?

 1940s Sport Coats

 Sport coats were a newer trend that gained popularity in the 1930s.
-They, too, came in a smattering of glenn plaids, herringbone, chevron checks, and chalk stripes.
-In the early 1940s, shetland and tweed remained popular in the 4 button model with leather elbow patches.
-The newer 3 button, notch lapel sport coat was an increasingly popular style because it looked more relaxed and less conservative.
+They, too, came in a smattering of Glen plaids, herringbone, chevron checks, and chalk stripes.
+In the early 1940s, Shetland and tweed remained popular in the 4 button model with leather elbow patches.
+The newer 3 button notch lapel sport coat was an increasingly popular style because it looked more relaxed and less conservative.
 The fit slimmed down as well into a nicely tailored coat that had lost much of the “drape” look of the 1930s.

-Sport coats were worn with solid color pants that were darker than the sport coat, with the exception of white pants, which were worn with a navy blue sport coat.
+Sport coats were worn with solid colored pants that were darker than the sport coat, with the exception of white pants, which were primarily worn with a navy blue sport coat.
 Military tan pants were especially common and coordinated well with all sport coat colors.
-Most sport coats had wide rounded notch lapels and two very large square pockets that were either flap, slit or patch styles.
+Most sport coats had wide rounded notch lapels and two very large square pockets that were either flap, slit, or patch styles.

 The 1942 War Production Board restricted patch pockets, pleats, belts, and vents on sport coats.
-The limited access to wool also meant coats were being made of alternative fabrics such as tweed, flannel and synthetic blends.
-A limitation in available colors also produced a bland, military inspired color palette.
+The limited access to wool also meant coats were being made of alternative fabrics such as tweed, flannel, and synthetic blends.
+A limitation in available colors produced a bland, military inspired color palette.

 By the mid to late ’40s, the influence of California fashion was felt around the world.
 The sports coat loosened up even more around the waist to an almost straight line from shoulder to hip.
-Prints and textures increased as well as vibrant colors reflecting the bright and cheerful California sunshine.
-Newer fabrics, gabardine, twill, and flannel were lighter and smoother for a polished look.
+Prints and textures increased, as did vibrant colors reflecting the bright and cheerful California sunshine.
+Newer fabrics gabardine, twill, and flannel were lighter and smoother for a polished look.

 1940s Men’s Casual Trousers

 The other type of casual pant was the blue jean.
-They were made for heavy duty work wear but quickly adopted for home work in the Victory Garden.
+They were made for heavy duty work wear, but were quickly adopted for home work in the Victory Garden.
 Country men wore them as part of their Western style.
-Teens wore them as the uniform of their generation, even girls.
+Teens (even girls) wore them as the uniform of their generation.

 1940s denim jeans were high waisted with a long crotch and wide legs that folded up.
 They had large patch pockets on the back and deep side pockets.
 The denim was always a dark wash.